-I have been a rabid consumer for the last 29 years and sometime in 2015, I experienced a feeling of overwhelm that was difficult for me to comprehend.
-I felt like I had so many things on my plate, so many books to read, so many TV shows to watch, so many games lined up to play on the 3Ds and iPad, these, on top of the work I have to do.
-Later on, I realised that having so many things overwhelmed me.
+I have been a rabid consumer for the last 29 years and some time in 2015, I experienced a feeling of overwhelm that was difficult for me to comprehend.
+I felt like I had so many things on my plate, so many books to read, so many TV shows to watch, so many games lined up to play on the 3Ds and iPad, on top of the work I have to do.
+Later on, I realized that having so many things overwhelmed me.
 My gadgets controlled my attention because they “needed to be used”.

 First off, Minimalism is different for everyone.
-For some, it is applicable to fashion, for others, it’s a lifestyle.
+For some, it is applicable to fashion or decor, an aesthetic, for others, it’s a lifestyle.

-Minimalism for me is seeking to have fewer excesses in order to have more time, more growth, more experiences, and more creativity.
-I feel like I have so many things I don’t need nor use and there was a time that they overwhelmed me.
+Minimalism for me is seeking to have fewer excesses in order to have more time, more growth, experiences, and creativity.
+I feel like I have so many things I don’t need or use and there are many times that they overwhelmed me.
 I had so many gadgets and they all wanted my attention.
 So I sold my 3DS and I recently sold my Kindle.
-I have so many fountain pens, pens, writing material, clothes I no longer wear, and I’ve given away most of them away.
+I have so many fountain pens, pens, writing materials, and clothes I no longer wear, and I’ve given most of them away.
 Now, I’m giving away some of my shoes and bags.

 I have to say, having fewer things allows me to appreciate what I have more.
 Fewer things allow me to focus on the things I really like doing: working, reading books, exercising, listening to podcasts, writing, and spending time with my family and friends.
 I still have a lot of things, I’m not down to 150 items like this dude, but I feel lighter than I did in a long time.